-Distribution: West of the Cascades in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; southwestern British Columbia to California.

 Habitat: Vernally moist, open ground at low elevations.